Pocket God (comics): Part 1

 The comic begins with a meteor hurdling towards Earth, while the tribe is circled around a type of totem pole, holding a gem.
 The tribe is honouring the gods by offering them large amounts of fish.
 Much to his boredom, Ooga catches his eye on the meteor that is heading straight for him.
 He then asks dim-witted Nooby to swap places with him.
 He agrees, then almost immediately, he is crushed by the meteor, killing him.
 Klak tries to spear the meteor, resulting the spear to ricochet off it then hit Klak in the chest.
 The rest, except Ooga, are executed from a chain reaction.
 The next day, Ooga and Klik have an argument why Ooga keeps disrupting 'the pygmy way'.
 Klik then explains that their ancestors discovered the Gem of Life, and brought it back to Oog Island and gave them something that they have never could have hoped for, or, in Ooga's terms, asked for.
 Klik tells him to grow up.

 Page 1 of Pocket God, showing Ooga moving out of the way of a meteor, with Nooby willingly switching spots.

 Meanwhile, a great white shark with what is described as a military nitrogen laser, approaches the island.
 Meanwhile, Booga is having trouble trying to light a fire on the meteor that crashed earlier; and volunteers Nooby to gather firewood.
 As Nooby walks into the small forest, he finds an anthill with an ant on top of it.
 As Nooby talks to it, Up above in a coconut tree, Ooga spills coconut milk onto Nooby.
 Back at the meteor, Booga asks where he is.
 Nooby then runs out of the forest, with hundreds of fire ants crawling on him.
 He then manages to kill himself, Booga and Nooby.
 Klak then emerges; and after eating a part of a fish head, he suddenly screams towards the sea and submerges his head underwater.
 The "Shark with Laser" then lurks towards him.
-As it prepares to eat him, an octopus grabs Klak, and eats him.
+As it prepares to eat him, an octopus grabs Klak and eats him.
 The next day, the pygmies have a tribe meeting discussing their mortality.
 He is then interrupted by Nooby, who needs to go to the outhouse.
-Lightning strikes on the outhouse and he runs out, trying to hold up his grass skirt, while so. he then hides behind the totem pole, with it holding tphe Gem of Life, and the lightning strikes the pole, snapping it in half.
+Lightning strikes on the outhouse and he runs out, trying to hold up his grass skirt, while so. he then hides behind the totem pole, with it holding the Gem of Life, and the lightning strikes the pole, snapping it in half.
 Klik, shocked, exclaims that the gods will 'cast us away once and for all', when the Gem of Life is removed from its pedestal.
 Klik comes up with a plan to make the gods forgive them, but all but Ooga end up electrocuted.
-Klik, delusional, but correct, then sees the now discoloured gem and is shocked to say that when the colour drains from the gem, the next time they die, it will be forever.
+Klik, delusional, but correct, then sees the now discoloured gem and is shocked to say that when the colour drains from the gem, they will lose their immortality.